JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 Many interview problems use specific terminology for:

 * Variables and their ranges
-* Run-time and space complexities
+* Run-time complexity and space complexity
 * Programming concepts

 #### Variables and their Ranges